-Germana’s sponsor is Andrew Lee from Stockton on Tees, who works as an architect in York.
+Germana’s sponsor throughout her two years of A’ Level studies were Andrew Lee from Stockton on Tees, who works as an architect in York, and his fiancee Natalie.

 In October 2017 Germana was selected by the government to study a BA degree in Business and Economics at Moshi Co-operative University.
 Her sponsors for her three years at university are John Bate, former Head Teacher at Acklam Grange School, and his wife Joan.
 Because of Germana’s extremely difficult home situation, Andrew and Natalie are contributing additional sponsorship for her three years at university.